Apple silicon: Apple M5

-S series
+Comparison of M-series processors

+R-series SoCs

+The R series is a family of low-latency system on a chip (SoC) for real-time processing of sensor inputs.

+Apple R1

+The Apple R1 was announced by Apple on June 5, 2023, at its Worldwide Developers Conference.
+It is used in the Apple Vision Pro headset.
+The Apple R1 is dedicated to real-time processing of sensor inputs and delivers extremely low-latency images to the display.

+S-series SiPs

-The Apple "S" series is a family of systems in a package (SiP) used in the Apple Watch and HomePod.
+The S series is a family of systems in a package (SiP) used in the Apple Watch and HomePod.
 It uses a customized application processor that together with memory, storage and support processors for wireless connectivity, sensors, and I/O form a complete computer in a single package.
-They are designed by Apple and manufactured by contract manufacturers such as Samsung.

 Apple S1

 The Apple S1 is an integrated computer.
 It includes memory, storage and support circuits like wireless modems and I/O controllers in a sealed integrated package.
 It was announced on September 9, 2014, as part of the "Wish we could say more" event.
 It was used in the first-generation Apple Watch.

 Apple S1P

 Used in Apple Watch Series 1.
 It has a dual-core processor identical to the S2, with the exception of the built-in GPS receiver.
 It contains the same dual-core CPU with the same new GPU capabilities as the S2, making it about 50% faster than the S1.